knupel/Rope/README.md

 ## Available in the Library

-### R_State class
+### State
-a static class to store differents environment variables from PApplet and events.
+`R_State` is a static class to store differents environment variables from PApplet and events.
 It's inspired from `React` state.

 ### CORE package core
 Collection Constants set, and Processing clone and improve functions, and glsl function and more useful feature.